 Wetsuit – participants will be asked to participate in mock-up rescues in the surf

 Surfboard – you will require a surfboard for mock rescues

 Identification – e.g. drivers license

-NOTE: You will need to generate & bring along your USI (Unique Student Identification) to get your CPR Certificate generated via the government website: http://www.usi.gov.au/
+NOTE: If you are attending a CPR course, you will need to generate and bring along your USI (Unique Student Identification) to get your CPR Certificate generated via the government website: http://www.usi.gov.au/

-2. Surfing NSW directly mails your Nationally Accredited CPR Card (through Surf Life Saving NSW).
+2. Surfing NSW requires your postal address to post your Nationally Accredited CPR Card (through Surf Life Saving NSW).

 Reporting your Rescues